Pinterest: Features and content

 The creators behind Pinterest summarized the service as a "catalogue of ideas" that inspires users to "go out and do that thing", although that it is not an image-based "social network".
 It also has a very large fashion profile.
 In later years, Pinterest has also been described as a "visual search engine".

-Pinterest consists mainly of "pins" and "boards".
-A pin is an image that has been linked from a website or uploaded.
+Pinterest consists mainly of "pins" and "boards", where a pin is an image that has been linked from a website or uploaded.
 Pins saved from one user's board can be saved to someone else's board, a process known as "repinning".
-Boards are collections of pins dedicated to a theme such as quotations, travel, or weddings.
+Boards are collections of pins dedicated to a theme.
 Boards with multiple ideas can have different sections that further contain multiple pins.
 Users can follow and unfollow other users as well as boards, which would fill the "home feed".

 Content can also be found outside Pinterest and similarly uploaded to a board via the "Save" button, which can be downloaded to the bookmark bar on a web browser, or be implemented by a webmaster directly on the website.
-It was originally called the "Pin it" button but was renamed in 2016 to "Save" due to international expansion, making the site more intuitive to new users.
+It was originally called the "Pin it" button, but it was renamed in 2016 to "Save" to try to make the site more intuitive to new users.

 In August 2016, Pinterest launched a video player that lets users and brands upload and store clips of any length straight to the site.

 Exploring

 The home feed is a collection of Pins from the users, boards, and topics followed, as well as a few promoted pins and pins Pinterest has picked.
 On the main Pinterest page, a "pin feed" appears, displaying the chronological activity from the Pinterest boards that a user follows.

 In October 2013, Pinterest began displaying advertisements in the form of "Promoted Pins".
 Promoted Pins are based on an individual user's interests, things done on Pinterest, or a result of visiting an advertiser's site or app.

 In 2015, Pinterest implemented a feature that allows users to search with images instead of words.

 In March 2020, Pinterest introduced the "Today" tab on the home feed which shows trending pins.

-In October 2022, Pinterest announced its video-focused “Idea Pins” feature will now include the ability to add popular tracks from top artists, thanks to new licensing deals with Warner Music Group, Warner Chappell Music, Merlin and BMG.
+In October 2022, Pinterest announced that its video-focused “Idea Pins” feature has included the ability to add popular tracks from top artists from licensing deals with Warner Music Group, Warner Chappell Music, Merlin, and BMG.